huggingface/datasets/datasets/kinnews_kirnews/README.md

 ### Data Fields

 The raw version of the data for Kinyarwanda language consists of these fields
--label: The category of the news article -kin_label/kir_label: The associated label in Kinyarwanda/Kirundi language
+- label: The category of the news article
+- kin_label/kir_label: The associated label in Kinyarwanda/Kirundi language
--en_label: The associated label in English
+- en_label: The associated label in English
--url: The URL of the news article
+- url: The URL of the news article
--title: The title of the news article
+- title: The title of the news article
--content: The content of the news article
+- content: The content of the news article

 The cleaned version contains only the `label`, `title` and the `content` fields